17Amir17/Job-Interview-Preperation/README.md

 The set score endpoint did not validate the score whatsover as a result a malicuos users took advantage of that and gave himself a score of 49239213123
 ### Fault and Impact
 Due to the poor security of the set score endpoint a malicious user gave himself an unfair and impossible score.
+### Discovery
+I knew that this was possible before fixing I didn't think somebody would do it :P
 ### Response and Recovery
 Score was tracked by the backend server, checking each answer and counting the score, at the end comparing front end and back end scores and validating them, the malicous users score was manually set to -420 as a punishment.
 ### Leasons Learned